gneu77/rx-signals/README.md

 **Reactive state and effects management**

 :warning: This documentation is work in progress for the upcoming 3.0.0 version.
-There is however no good reason to use 2.7 over 3.0.0-rc8, so please start with the rc-version.
+There is however no good reason to use 2.x over 3.0.0-rc8, so please start with the rc-version (3.0.0 will be the first version I'm going to advertise publicly, so it's more like a 1.0 in reality).

-3.0.0-rc8 is better than 2.7 in any aspect and the code is production-ready.
+3.0.0-rc8 is better than 2.x in any aspect and the code is production-ready.
-It is now more or less documentation that needs improvement (though 2.7 had nearly no documentation at all).
+It is now more or less documentation that needs improvement (though 2.x had no documentation at all, apart from doc-strings).
 It is however possible that I will introduce minor breaking changes until 3.0.0 is released.
-3.0.0 will also be the first version I'm going to advertise to other people (so if you're reading this, you likely reached this site by google-accident or something like that).

 ## Installation